 |Beer: ||Owing to a catastrophic mix-up (landlord - on holiday - replacement forgot to put the beer order in), we were in danger of drinking a pub dry before we'd even arrived!
 However, by the time Tuesday came, the Pride (4.1%, £4.30?) & Seafarers (3.6%) were both on, and although the HSB was off, the pub kindly decided to sell the bottles of ESB (5.9%) for a cut-price £3.00 rather than the headline price of £4.40.
 Result.|

-|Not beer: ||How nice to find a pub where the public are not frisked at the door for extortionate amounts of cash to pay for the softs.
-L&S at a very reasonable quid a pint with lemonade & that dark fizzy brew much beloved by Keyboard et al coming in at £2.50.|
+|Not beer: ||As per the last time we visited in Sep-19: "L&S at a very reasonable quid a pint with lemonade & that dark fizzy brew much beloved by Keyboard et al coming in at £2.50."|

 |Food ||[£25] Industrial chippery at work here.
 A spud-uction line.
 A feast of frites.
 A torrent of tattoos [please feel free to insert your own chip-based puns here!]|

 |Hashmosphere ||Small car park, but plenty of parking along the side of the road out front (keeping off the common!), whilst out back, we had the dining room to ourselves...which made for a very convivial atmosphere and an excellent platform for Roger to embarrass the landlady with her POTY Award.|

 Not sure where Mick got his 'ocean liner' analogy from (Sep-19 report)...perhaps he was sailing high at the time, or double-checking his plimsoll line?
 Still, judging by the weather, any boat-based puns would still hold water!